canonical/bugit-v2/README.md

 For now you have to manually build the snap.
 Clone the repo and `snapcraft clean && snapcraft pack`.

+## SSH Colors

+If you ssh into a ubuntu machine and run bugit-v2, it might give you completely different colors than running locally.
+This can be fixed by specifying `COLORTERM=truecolor` in the ssh session.
+You shouldn't have to do this when using the snap version.

 ## Controlling submission behavior

 As of right now this app doesn't connect to the real Jira/Launchpad backend and uses a mock to simulate submission errors.
 To control what the mock does, specify an environment variable `MOCK_SUBMIT` with one of these values: